 - Several null pointer dereference bugs have been fixed.
 (BZ#1457529)

 virt-v2v can convert VMware guests with snapshots

-utility has been enhanced to convert VMware guest virtual machines that have snapshots.
+virt-v2vutility has been enhanced to convert VMware guest virtual machines that have snapshots.
 Note that after the conversion, the status of such a guest is set to the top-most snapshot and the other snapshots are removed.
-(BZ#1172425
+(BZ#1172425)

 This release of the

 virt-rescueutility includes the following enhancements:

 - Ctrl+character sequences now act on commands run in